ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Be in good company
     text: >
-      A service that provides advice and guidance to startups and small businesses.
+      **From video production and website design, we deliver digital innovation** to drive growth and amplify impact
     actions:
       - label: Get started
         url: /